jchilds0/jchilds0.github.io/_posts/2024-02-08-chroma-graphics.md

 Inspiration is taken from the VizRT suite of applications.
 Currently this collection consists of Chroma Viz, Hub, Engine and Artist.
 Chroma Viz, Hub and Artist are built in Golang and are contained in the [Chroma Viz](https://github.com/jchilds0/chroma-viz) repository on Github.
-They share a common base library with a separate package for each application.
 Chroma Engine is built in C and is contained in the [Chroma Engine](https://github.com/jchilds0/chroma-engine) repository.

 <video width="720" controls>